 Marfan syndrome is a genetic condition that affects the body’s connective tissue.
 Connective tissue holds all parts of the body together and helps control how the body grows.

 Connective tissue is all over the body.
-Because of this, Marfan syndrome can affect many different parts of the body.
+Because of this, Marfan syndrome can affect many different parts of the body, like:

 - the heart

 - blood vessels